-3.4 Evider nce for safety and efficacy in trans people: recommendations 9.
-We recommend that PrEP with daily oral TDF-FTC should be offered to HIV-negative trans women who are identified as being at elevated risk of HIV acquisition through condomless anal sex in the previous 3-6 months and ongoing condomless sex.
-(1A) 10.
-We recommend that daily oral TDF-FTC should be offered to HIV-negative trans women and trans men having condomless sex with partners who are HIV positive, unless the partner has been on ART for at least 6 months and their plasma viral load is <200 copies/mL.
-(1A) Good practice points • PrE P could be considered on a case-by-case basis in trans women and trans men with current fact tors other than condomless anal sex that may put them at increased risk of HIV acquisition.
-See e Section 4.
+4.4 Evidence for safety and efficacy in trans people: recommendations

+- We recommend that PrEP with daily oral TD-FTC should be offered to HIV-negative trans women who are identified as being at elevated risk of HIV acquisition through condomless anal sex in the previous 6 months and ongoing condomless sex.
+(1A) - 10.
+We recommend that daily oral TD-FTC should be offered to HIV-negative trans women and trans men having condomless sex with partners who are HIV positive, unless the partner has been on ART for at least 6 months and their plasma viral load is <200 copies/mL.
+(1A)

-- For both trans women and trans men a discussion should be had regarding unknown PrEP efficacy for frontal (vaginal) sex. - A discussion should be had, both at PrEP initiation and maintenance visits, that there are no known interactions between TDF-FTC and feminising or masculinising hormones except for ethinylestradiol.
+- PrEP could be considered on a case-by-case basis in trans women and trans men with current factors other than condomless anal sex that may put them at increased risk of HIV acquisition.
+See Section 5. - In trans people who are having only anal sex, on-demand PrEP could be used as it is likely to have the same biological efficacy as seen in MSM. - For both trans women and trans men a discussion should be had regarding unknown PrEP efficacy for frontal (vaginal) sex. - A discussion should be had, both at PrEP initiation and maintenance visits, that there are no known interactions between TD-FTC and feminising or masculinising hormones.